himanshi1505/RustLab290/README.md

 - `frontend.rs`: Handles the user interface and interactions.
 - `backend.rs`: Manages the backend logic and data processing.
 - `parser.rs`: Parses input data and commands.
-- `structs.rs`: Defines the mathematical operations used in the project.
+- `structs.rs`: Defines the structs used in the project.
 - `main_gui.rs`: The entry point of website(gui) application
 -  `app.rs`: Root Yew component for gui (manages state).
 - `README.md`: This file, providing an overview of the project.